-Jenny Quinlan, aka Jenny Q, is an independent editor and cover designer specializing in historical fiction and romance.
-As the founder of Historical Editorial and Historical Fiction Book Covers, she has helped hundreds of authors achieve their publishing goals and now manages a team of dedicated editors.
-She has also been an ardent supporter of historical fiction through her book blog, Let Them Read Books.
-Jenny has been volunteering at HNS conferences since 2015 and served as chair for the 2021 HNS Virtual Conference.
+Jenny Quinlan, aka Jenny Q, is an independent editor specializing in historical fiction and romance.
+As the founder of Historical Editorial, she has helped hundreds of authors achieve their publishing goals and now manages a team of dedicated editors.
+She earned a degree in history from Virginia Tech and a copyediting certification from the University of California San Diego.
+She has been an ardent supporter of historical fiction through her book blog, Let Them Read Books.
+Jenny has been volunteering at HNS conferences since 2015 and served as chair for the 2021 and 2023 conferences.
 She also co-founded the Historical Novel Society Romance Chapter.
-In addition to history and books, Jenny loves traveling, comfort food, music, and craft beer.
+In addition to history and books, Jenny loves traveling, comfort food, football, music, and craft beer.
 She lives on a farm in Virginia with her family and a spoiled rotten German Shepherd.

 Secretary & Communications Chair: Maryka Biaggio

 Maryka Biaggio, Ph.D., is a psychology professor turned novelist who specializes in historical fiction based on real people.
 Doubleday published her debut novel, Parlor Games, in 2013.
 Eden Waits, based in the true story of a utopian community founded in the 1890s, was released by Sunbury Press in August 2019.
 She prides herself on crafting carefully researched and realistic novels, and her fiction has won Willamette Writers, Oregon Writers Colony, and La Belle Lettre awards.
 She travels extensively, is an avid opera fan, and enjoys gardening, art films, and, of course, great fiction.
 She lives in Portland, Oregon, that edgy green gem of the Pacific Northwest.